p52l57/olis-eval-demo/README.md

 Navigate your browser to http://localhost:4200 to run the web application.

-Click on the Legislator tab and click the "Legislators" tab and press the "Add Legislator" button to see the dialog to add a legislator.
+Click the "Legislators" tab and press the "Add Legislator" button to see the dialog to add a legislator.

 Note the legislator report with rudimentary filter.